Diving Deep Into the Dark Feminine … a Scary Process to Remember Myself

 The way you lived your life and the habits you had no longer serve you.
 It’s easy to slip back into old patterns; the key here is in creating new habits.
 To create a new habit takes at least 21 days.
 You need to learn how to set boundaries, ask for what you need, claim your desires, own your worth, be accountable for your word, and take responsibility for the world you are now creating.

 While the heroine’s journey is one that you take by yourself, you don’t have to go alone.
 Women who’ve already walked the path like myself can act as your guides through the process.
-You can schedule a complimentary session with me to explore what my support could look like to take you to the other side.
+Join me at Feminine Uprising LIVE to gain more tools, support and mentorship.